Important Information for Patients of Alabama Allergy & Asthma Center Regarding Clinic Hours, Immunotherapy/Biologic Administration, and Policies

 - We will continue on a case-by-case basis any medically necessary drug/antibiotic challenges and chemical allergy testing.
 We strongly feel that these procedures might be valuable during this pandemic.

-- Due to patient safety, we will continue to suspend following procedures through May 31, 2020: food challenges, RUSH immunotherapy, cluster immunotherapy, early introduction to high risk foods, and new starts for food oral immunotherapy.
+- Due to patient safety, we will continue to suspend following procedures for the next several weeks: food challenges, early introduction to high risk foods, and new starts for food oral immunotherapy.

 OUR COVID POLICY REMINDERS